droidbg/Shopping-Website/README.md

 This project is a comprehensive exploration of Redux and state management in React.
 It covers everything from basic reducers to advanced patterns like the DUCK pattern and custom Redux store implementations.
 The app simulates a simple e-commerce experience with product listing, cart, and wishlist functionality.

+## About the Website

+This website is a demo e-commerce platform that showcases a variety of products.
+Users can:

+- Browse a list of products with detailed information
+- Add products to their cart or wishlist
+- Remove products from the cart or wishlist
+- Adjust product quantities in the cart

+All these features are powered by Redux for robust and predictable state management, ensuring a seamless and responsive user experience.

 ## Features

 - Product listing with detailed information